a personal loan provided by your practice

-It may provide a way to support retirement planning, asset acquisition, or for any other purpose.
+A Goodwill Loan may also provide a shrewd way to support retirement planning, or investment asset acquisition.

 Who can have a Goodwill Loan?

-Goodwill Loans can be arranged for individuals who operate a professional practice as a sole trader, as a partner or as limited company with a simple structure.
+Goodwill Loans can be arranged for individuals who operate a professional medical or related practice as a sole trader, as a partner or as limited company with a simple structure.

 Suitable professions include:

 Setting up a Goodwill Loan

 A Goodwill Loan can be an important additional asset for your personal financial plans, and give you a great deal of extra spending power.

 At Rangewell, we have helped a wide range of professional people use Goodwill Loans.
 We can explain the potential of this type of lending, assess your practice for suitability, and help you approach the most suitable lenders.